-Love.
-That word alone conjures up a myriad of emotions, memories, and hopes in our mind and in our heart.
 We were created to love and to be loved.
-As a parent, it is important that your children know that they have your love.
-Here are ten ways to show your kids you love them:
+It’s important to love your children and to make sure they know they are loved.
+Here are 10 ways to show your kids you love them.

 Your son’s room is a complete mess.
 Your daughter just got her 3rd speeding ticket and she is still 16.
 One brought home a poor grade in science.
 One snuck out of the house and didn’t get home until 2 am.
-Safe to say, all these things are going to make for interesting parenting.
 Through it all, never let your child feel as if your love for them has limits.
 These are the moments you let it shine the brightest.
 Unconditional love is the greatest gift in life.

-Don’t shy away from the crucial moments.
-The hard times.
-The big decisions.
-This is when your love is tested the most.
-A parent has to do the right thing.
-The responsible thing.
-Not the popular thing.
+Don’t shy away from crucial moments, hard times, or big decisions.
+This is when your love is needed the most.
+You continue to do the right thing, the responsible thing, not the popular thing.
 The love you show now will be reflected back when they are adults.
-You’ll be rocking your grandchild in your arms one day and your son will tap you on the shoulder and simply say “thank you Dad.”

 5. The Language of Love

-Always celebrate the big moments in their lives.
-Birthdays.
-Recitals.
-First day of school.
-Graduation.
-Everything.
-Make a big deal out of each and every one.
+Always celebrate the big moments in their lives like birthdays, recitals, the first day of school, and graduation.
+Make a big deal out of everyone.
 These are the days they feel special.
-The moments that honor life.
 Who do they want to notice more than anybody else?
 Dad.

 They watch every single move you make.
 They are learning from you no matter what you are doing.
-Even if they are learning that men can snore really loud when they nap on a couch.
 Teach them everything you know.
-How to fix a flat tire.
-How to ride a bike.
-How to drive.
-How to hit a baseball.
-How to go on a date and behave like a gentleman.
-Everything.
+How to fix a flat tire, ride a bike, drive a car, how to hit a baseball, how to go on a date, etc. Also, make sure you are patient.

-We all have the same Father.
-Our most important duty as a parent is to make sure our children know their Creator.
-Give them the foundation that God intends for them to have.
-His is the greatest love we will ever know.
+I believe our most important duty as a parent is to make sure our children know their Creator.
+Give them the foundation that they are loved by the God who created them.